coolblueweb/fw-export-mod/README.md

 This is a modification of the fireworks default <em>DEFAULT DREAMWEAVER</em> export for Fireworks.

-*italics*Always make a backup of the original file before using this one, as it might break the export for fireworks for you.*italics*
+<em>Always make a backup of the original file before using this one, as it might break the export for fireworks for you.</em>

 ##Also always check to make sure you're using the right export method in the options for the table.